faisal7806/frappe-server-side/Caching-records-in-client.md

 # Caching Records in Browser

 Use localStorage to store documents in the browser and periodically refresh updates from the server.
+For mozilla the js apis can be found here:<https://developer.mozilla.org/en/DOM/Storage#localStorage>

 ## Design